kikipratiwi/admin-deall-test/README.md

 This project is a [Next.js](https://nextjs.org/) application built for the interview process.
 It serves as a demonstration of your skills and understanding of web development.

+## Live Preview

+To See the live version of the app, you can visit [Live App](https://admin-deall-test.vercel.app/products)

 ## Installation and Running the Project

 To get started with the project, follow these steps: